OpenLMIS/documents/8-ApproveRequisitionAPI.md

 **Description**: This error will occur if request can not be processed due to some internal server error.

 #### Note
 The approve API should contain data for all the products that were ordered by the requisitioner.
+OpenLMIS will accept the approval requesr in following cases :-
+a) Product is inactive
+b) Program is inactive

+System will check only for products which were ordered in the requisition, current status of products will not matter.

 ### JSON Example
 ```